 What is the difference between PNP and AIPP?
 Find the right path!

-PNP stands for Provincial nominee program and AIPP stands for Atlantic immigration pilot program.
-The Provincial Nominee Program (PNP) and the Atlantic Immigration Pilot Program (AIPP) are both Canadian immigration programs that offer qualified workers the opportunity to seek permanent residency in Canada.
+PNP stands for Provincial Nominee Program and AIPP stands for Atlantic Immigration Pilot Program which is now Atlantic Immigration Program.
+The Provincial Nominee Program (PNP) and the Atlantic Immigration Program (AIP) are both Canadian immigration programs that offer qualified workers the opportunity to seek permanent residency in Canada

 What is Canada PNP?

 The Canada Provincial Nominee Program is a popular way to immigrate to Canada.
-Provinces and territories can propose persons for Canadian Permanent Residency under the Provincial Nominee Program.
-While the PNP program is different from the Express Entry program, applicants who have a certain PNP are eligible for an additional 600 CRS points when they enter the Express Entry pool.
+Provinces and territories can nominate eligible candidates for Canadian PR.
+While the PNP program is different from the Express Entry program, applicants who are selected under certain PNPs are eligible for an additional 600 CRS points when they enter the Express Entry pool.

 Features of Provincial Nominee Program (PNP)